Another in our series of Home Audio Exercises. (This is one of our earliest ones, from all the way back in 2006!)

 Hint: you can be pretty sure it’s the speaker.
 Most audiophile speakers are not very good at moving enough air.
 You need multiple large dynamic drivers with plenty of piston area to do the job correctly.
 Speakers of that design are usually large and expensive.
 I recommend the original Legacy Focus (not the current model) as the best sounding, most affordable full size speaker on the used market.

-This record is good for testing all of the following areas, and here are some others that also make good test records:
+This record is good for testing all of the following areas, and here are some other titles that will also make good test records for those of you looking to improve the quality of your analog playback: